 Intricately cut from a single piece of stainless steel and nickel-plated (a smooth matt finish).
 Prongs with chamfered edges all round.

-60% heavier than standard tuning forks, they resonate approximately twice as long and therefore do not have to be struck as often during prolonged professional use.
+They are about 60% heavier than the S version and resonate as long and therefore do not need to be struck as often during prolonged professional use.